ThoseApp/family-tree/docs/metadata-implementation.md

 import { generateProfileMetadata } from "@/lib/constants/metadata";

-export const metadata: Metadata = generateProfileMetadata( "John Mosuro",
+export const metadata: Metadata = generateProfileMetadata( "John ",
-  "John is a beloved member of the Mosuro family..."
+  "John is a beloved member of the  family..."
 );
 ```